gerda-meleschkin/slowlab/README.md

 ## Fabrication process
 ### Lasercutting

-We created 4 different parametric designs: The outer box, the inner box, two big rules and 8 small one.
+We created 4 different parametric designs: The outer box, the inner box, two big rules and 8 small ones.
 We used different kind of techniques like press fit and kerf bending.

 <p float="left">
   <img src="images/laser.jpg" width="330" />